OlgaPodolska/School_District_Analysis/README.md

 # School_District_Analysis
 School Budget using Python and Anaconda

+to replace the math and reading scores for Thomas High School with NaNs while keeping the rest of the data intact.
+Once you’ve replaced the math and reading scores, Maria would like you to repeat the school district analysis that you did in this module and write up a report to describe how these changes affected the overall analysis.

+Two technical analysis deliverables and a written report to present your results.
+You will submit the following:
+* Replace ninth-grade reading and math scores
+* Repeat the school district analysis

 * A high-level snapshot of the district's key metrics, presented in a table format
 * An overview of the key metrics for each school, presented in a table format